The coolest way to lyse cells, homogenize tissue . . . and more.

 |Extra-powerful homogenization for tough samples|

 The 5 mL tube models work with samples from 100 uL – 1 mL, or 100 mg to 1 g.
+Tube adapters, available separately, will allow you to use 1.5 mL tubes in these models.
 They include:

 The 50 mL tubes models work with samples from 100 uL – 3.5 mL, or 100 mg to 3.5 g.
 They include:

-- Bullet Blender 50 DX, the lowest cost model for these larger samples
+- Bullet Blender 50 DX, the lower cost model for these larger samples

 - Bullet Blender 50 Gold, which has 4°C Cooling.